 The Jackson School houses many academic programs, of which the Southeast Asian Studies program is one.
 The variety of programs at the Jackson School provides a wealth of resources, including colloquiums and symposia which bring in outside speakers.
 We hope you will take advantage of them while you are here.

 Thomson Hall is the home of the Jackson School; the Southeast Asian Center office is located in Thomson 303.
-In this office, you will find the Associate Director for the Southeast Asia Center and the Program Coordinator.
+In this office, you will find the Managing Director for the Southeast Asia Center and the Program Coordinator.

 |Advising and Resources|

 |Applying to Graduate||On-Leave Status|

 |Graduate Program Coordinator (GPC), Christoph Giebel, Thomson 320, firstname.lastname@example.org

 The GPC is the faculty adviser for the first year of the program and will help students determine a suitable faculty mentor for the second year.
 Students should meet with their faculty adviser at least once a quarter.
 By the fourth quarter in the program, students should establish a Supervisory Committee to advise completing the final requirements of the program.